How are our graduates prepared for the next level and our changing world?

 The students' work includes lessons from a textbook, individual projects, group projects, tests and note-taking.
 During their time in the program, students progress naturally through topics in pre-algebra, algebra, and geometry, preparing them well for further studies of mathematics in high school and beyond.

-With the foundation students build during our immersive Spanish program, they are well prepared to continue learning the language in high school and beyond.
-Students learn vocabulary, basic grammar structure, and reading and oral communication through everyday interactions like cooking Community Lunch only using Spanish!Learn More About Spanish
+With the foundation students build during our Spanish program, they are well prepared to continue learning the language in high school and beyond.
+Students learn vocabulary, basic grammar structure, and reading and oral communication through everyday interactions like cooking Community Lunch using Spanish!Learn More About Spanish

 By the time students reach the Intermediate, they have acquired a level of confidence and competency that allows them to enjoy and understand even more of the nuts and bolts of their theatrical production.
 The preparation of the Spring Play engages them not just as performers, but also as guides and helpers for the younger students.Learn More About Performing Arts